 - Visit loads of showrooms, second hand dealers and shows.
 Stand, sit and lie down in every motorhome you enter even if it doesn’t interest you.
 There may be elements of this one and that one, that combined would make the right motorhome choice.

 - Test drive a motorhome in the same category that you are thinking of buying.
 Are you comfortable driving such a large vehicle?

 - Once inside, close the door and move around.
-Imagine it’s raining, where do you hand your wet coats and out your wet shoes?
+Imagine it’s raining, where do you hang your wet coats and put your wet shoes?
 How confining does it feel with the door shut?
 Could you live with that for a rainy week away?

 - When you’re in each motorhome, actively look around to understand what extras and options are being displayed.
 If you wanted an oven, say, where would it go?
 How about that TV you fancy, would it protrude into the space?
 Can you watch it from the most comfy spot?

 - If you are intending to carry a scooter or e-bikes in your garage, make absolutely sure that it/they will fit, that the garage floor is strong enough and you have enough weight allowance in your rear axle and overall.